 To enter mortgage interest:

-Fully deductible interest. the following three categories at all times during the year, you can deduct all of the interest on those mortgages.
-(If any one mortgage fits into more than one category, add the debt that fits in each category to your other debt in the same category.)
+Fully deductible interest.
+If all of your mortgages fit into one or more of the following three categories at all times during the year, you can deduct all of the interest on those mortgages.
+(If any one mortgage fits into more than one category, add the debt that fits in each category toyour other debt in the same category.)

 The three categories are as follows:

 The dollar limits for the second and third categories apply to the combined mortgages on your main home and second home.

 See Part II of Pub.
 936 for more detailed definitions of grandfathered debt and home acquisition debt.